Our Board Members

 Adrian Vesnaver – Bellwether

-Adrian is a Senior Engineer at Bellwether Contractors, an emerging multi-disciplined professional services firm that provides construction planning, project management, support, independent review services and construction capability to the transport infrastructure, water, mining, oil and gas, and aviation sectors.
+Adrian is a Senior Engineer at Bellwether, an emerging multi-disciplined professional services firm that provides construction planning, project management, support, independent review services and construction capability to the transport infrastructure, water, mining, oil and gas, and aviation sectors.

 Adrian has over 20 years of experience leading multi-disciplinary teams on major infrastructure projects in Australia and the Pacific for Tier 1 and Tier 2 contractors under a variety of procurement and delivery models for both private and public clients.
 Commencing his career in project based construction roles, he later specialised in estimating, proposals and bid management.
 Since joining Bellwether Adrian has extended his diverse experience to include client side project support and independent review across the entire project life cycle.

 Adrian possesses an honours degree in Civil Engineering from the University of Adelaide, and a Master of Business Administration and a Master of Applied Finance from the Queensland University of Technology.
 He is also a Chartered Professional Engineer, Engineering Executive and Fellow of Engineers Australia, and a Registered Professional Engineer of Queensland.